Trouv/bevy_pipe_affect/book/src/explanation/motivations.md

 You will be encouraged to separate the concerns of your systems even more.

 And of course, unit tests are easier to write.
-Instead of observing the effects your systems have on the bevy world, you can just observe the output of your systems.
+Instead of observing the effects your systems have on the Bevy world, you can just observe the output of your systems.
 An example, testing the `detect_deaths` system written above
 ```rust
 {{#rustdoc_include ../../../tests/effect-testing.rs:test_detect_deaths}}